Shungite Beehive Video Shorts – Coming Soon!

 We believe bees (of all types) are one of the keys to our survival on this planet we all share.
 We’re trying to encourage new and current beekeepers to try Shungite with their beehives, so their bees can thrive and not just survive.

 Mystical Wares is offering 3 free Shungite nuggets to be placed at your beehives entrance, as well as enough Shungite powder to make 1 gallon of Shungite paint (directions are above).
-Only pay shipping: $5 U.S. – $15 International.
+Only pay shipping: $5 U.S. – International Shipping will be calculated at checkout.

 This offer is also for mason/carpenter bee helpers.
 You can use the Shungite nuggets to place in your bird/bee bath, then spread the Shungite powder on your local flowers which will encourage extreme growth providing more food for the bees.